History of the Germans in Baltimore: 21st century

 Aspects of Baltimore's German heritage remain, such as the Zion Lutheran Church.
 The church has held services in both English and German for over 250 years.
 There is also an annual Maryland German Festival held in the Baltimore area, which is sponsored by the German-American Citizens Association of Maryland.

 Culture

 German-American cuisine

-The German immigrants influenced the cuisine of Baltimore, introducing food items such as Berger Cookies.
+The German immigrants influenced the cuisine of Baltimore.
+German beer breweries numbered in the dozens prior to prohibition, they brought lager beer to America which previously drank mostly ale; one of the largest lager breweries was the J. F. Wiessner & Sons brewery.
+The two centers of brewing in Baltimore were "Brewers Row" along North Gay Street, and "Brewers Hill".
 The Schmidt Baking Company was established by Elizabeth and Peter Schmidt, immigrants from Germany who used German recipes for their products.
+Berger Cookies were a German treat.

-Baltimore used to have a number of German restaurants, though by 2014 Eichenkranz was the sole remaining restaurant that served German cuisine.
-That restaurant in turn, closed down in 2015.
+Baltimore used to have many German restaurants, though by 2014 Eichenkranz was the sole remaining restaurant that served German cuisine.
+That restaurant, in turn, closed down in 2015.